Don’t Let Fear And Worry Control Your Life

 Learn about anxiety disorders, including signs, symptoms, and treatments, at the National Institute of Mental Health: Anxiety Disorders – NIMH.

 Time to put on your detective hat.
-Cognitive restructuring is all about investigating your thoughts and challenging the ones that don’t serve you.
+Cognitive restructuring is all about examining your thoughts and challenging those that don’t serve you.
 It’s like being your own personal myth-buster.

 By questioning your thoughts, you start to loosen their grip on you.
 Remember, just because your brain thinks something doesn’t mean it’s true.